 - Public discussion of the United Kingdom’s defence and counter-terrorist policy and overall strategy does not impose a threat to national security and is welcomed by Government.
 It is important however that such discussion should not disclose details which could damage national security or endanger lives.
 The DSMA-Notice System is a means of providing advice and guidance to the media about defence and security information, the publication of which would be damaging to national security.
-The system is voluntary, it has no legal authority and the final responsibility for deciding whether or not to publish rests solely with the editor or publisher concerned.
+The system is voluntary, it has no legal authority and the final responsibility for deciding whether or not to publish or broadcast rests solely with the editor or publisher concerned.

 - The notices have undergone a number of revisions over recent decades.
 Following the dissolution of the Soviet Union and Warsaw Pact, a major review was conducted and amendments were made to reflect the changed circumstances.
 The 2000 revision allowed an overall reduction to the scope of the notices while retaining those parts that were appropriate for the level of threat.
 The most recent review of the Defence Advisory system was conducted in 2015 in the wake of the Snowden revelations.
 The review confirmed the validity of the system and made a number of significant changes including a recognition that the system embraced not only ‘Defence’ but also a wider sense of ‘Security’.
 As a consequence, the title of the standing notices was changed to Defence and Security Media Advisory (DSMA) Notices.
-The wording, but not the ambit, of the notices was also reviewed and this is reflected in the current texts.
+The wording but not the ambit of the notices was also reviewed.
+This is reflected in the current texts.

 - Although not subject to the Freedom of Information Act 2000 or the Freedom of Information (Scotland) Act of 2002, the DSMA Committee is committed to practising a policy of maximum disclosure of its activities consistent with the effective conduct of its business and the need to ensure that it honours any assurance of confidentiality given to the individuals and organisations with which it deals.